 “Every once in a while, a student who thinks she wants to be a teacher will ask me, “When did you know you wanted to be a teacher,” and I answer her by saying, ‘I never did want to be a teacher.'”

 You can also read Foster’s essay, “Writing is Activism,” included in NPR’s This I Believe project in 2007.

-In addition to teaching and writing, Foster was involved in the theater, mostly as a techie, in high school and college, and he has played guitar for thirty years.
-Foster worked his first theatrical production as an eighth grader, opening and closing the grand drape for “Once Upon a Mattress” at his school, and was later in the Technical Theater component at the Carver Creative and Performing Arts Center (the part-day forerunner of Booker T. Washington Magnet High School) in high school.
+In addition to teaching and writing, Foster was involved in the theater, mostly as a techie, in high school and college, and he has played guitar for over thirty years.
+Foster worked his first theatrical production as an eighth grader, opening and closing the grand drape for “Once Upon a Mattress” at his school, and was later in the Technical Theater component at the Carver Creative and Performing Arts Center in high school.
 From 1987 – 1993, he worked shows at the Alabama Shakespeare Festival, the now-defunct Montgomery Little Theater, Huntingdon College’s now-gone Dungeon Theater, Theatre AUM, and Montgomery’s historic Davis Theater, and had a bit part in the 1980s Civil Rights-themed movie Long Walk Home, which was filmed in Montgomery.

 His one accomplishment as a guitarist has been playing lead guitar on the song “500 Miles” on Sarah Elizabeth Whitehead’s Where the Redbuds Bloom album, but you can also hear him playing the background music on the “Travels” videos for his Patchwork project in 2009 and 2010.